THEOSOPHY

 Although much later than the accepted King Arthur

-Morgan Bulc’s 50 year campaign
+period, the events of Morgan Bulc’s 50 year campaign

-to regain his kingdom
+to regain his kingdom may have contributed to

 Old Welsh: Guorthigirn;